rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 # Recursive module

 Same principle as recursive namespace
-→ Convenient for a type and an related module to see each other
+→ Convenient for a type and a related module to see each other

 ☝ **Recommendation:** limit the size of recursive zones as much as possible